-Verlinde obtained the Newton's law of motion and the gravitational field equations in the framework of entropic origination and it could motivate Freund to ask whether the electromagnetic force and the other fundamental forces can be described as a force having an entropic origin ~\cite{h}.
+Verlinde obtained the Newton's law of motion and the gravitational field equations in the framework of entropic origin approach and this has motivated Freund to ask whether the electromagnetic force and the other fundamental forces can be described as a force having an entropic origin ~\cite{h}.
 He could qualitatively extend the entropic origin of gravity into abelian and non-abelian gauge fields.
-In order to bring a quantitative description for Freund arguments, we therefore first begin with electrostatic force by applying Verlinde's holographic argument on a charge based entropy change and energy occurrence on the boundary screen of the emergent spacetime due to another source charge.
+In order to bring a quantitative description for Freund arguments, here we firstly begin with electrostatic force and apply Verlinde's holographic argument on a charge based entropy change and energy creation on the boundary screen of the emergent spacetime due to another source charge.
 After obtaining the electrostatic force and Coulomb's force equation, we proceed to get the magnetic field equation for a charge current.
-We then generalize the entropic origin of electromagnetic field equations to the classical and covariant form of Maxwell equations as the abelian gauge field equations in order to construct a bridge for obtaining the entropic origination of the non-abelian strong and weak field interactions in gauge field theories structure.
-The success of the improving the entropic origination of all the fundamental forces of nature is also though to make a significant contribution to the unification studies of the four fundamental forces, in the physics community.
+We then generalize the entropic origin of electromagnetic field equations to the classical and covariant form of Maxwell equations as abelian gauge field equations in order to construct a bridge for obtaining the entropic origins of the non-abelian strong and weak field interactions in gauge field theory structure.
+The success of the improving entropic origination of all the fundamental forces of nature is expected to make a significant contribution to the unification studies of the four fundamental forces, in the physics community.